IT'S NOT EASY TO WRITE A NOVEL, WHICH IS WHY IT FEELS SO GOOD WHEN IT'S DONE.

 - 4 x mentoring masterclasses

-- a review of your three chapters and proposal
+- Feedback on your three chapters and proposal

-- Meeting to pitch to a leading literary agent in masterclass 4.
+- Introduction and pitch to a leading literary agent in masterclass 4.

 WHAT TO DO NEXT

-To book your place on the mentorship please contact: firstname.lastname@example.org
+To book a time to find out more or to reserve your place on the masterclass series please contact: firstname.lastname@example.org